ut-parla/Parla.py/README.md

 python Parla.py/examples/inner.py
 ```

-If git is not available, you can install it as a conda package alongside parla by running `conda install -y git` from a terminal session configured to use miniconda.
+If git is not available, you can install it as a Conda package alongside parla by running `conda install -y git` from a terminal session configured to use Miniconda.

 ## Running the Docker Container

+The Parla container requires CUDA support in the Docker host environment.
 To get a shell inside the provided docker container run

 ```
 docker run --gpus all --rm -it utparla/parla
 ```

-Depending on how your machine is set up, you may need to run this command as root using `sudo` or some other method.
+Depending on your Docker configuration, you may need to run this command as root using `sudo` or some other method.
-Since cuda is required for all the demos, you must provide some GPUs for the docker container to use.
+Since CUDA is required for all the demos, you must provide some GPUs for the docker container to use.
 For this to work using the command shown, you need to use Docker 19.03 or later.